DS-100/textbook/notebooks/ch17/classification_sensitivity_specificity.md

 ![png](classification_sensitivity_specificity_files/classification_sensitivity_specificity_13_0.png)

-The row totals indicate how many emails in the training dataset are in each respective class:
+Summing the quantities in a row indicates how many emails in the training dataset belong to the corresponding class:
 * True label = spam (first row): the sum of true positives (0) and false negatives (42) reveals there are 42 spam emails in the training dataset.
 * True label = ham (second row): the sum of false positives (0) and true negatives (758) reveals there are 758 ham emails in the training dataset.

-The column totals indicate how many emails the classifier predicted in each respective class:
+Summing the quantities in a column indicates how many emails the classifier predicted in the corresponding class:
 * Predicted label = spam (first column): the sum of true positives (0) and false positives (0) reveals `ham_only` predicted there are 0 spam emails in the training dataset.
 * Predicted label = ham (second column): the sum of false negatives (42) and true negatives (758) reveals `ham_only` predicted there are 800 ham emails in the training dataset.